Are You Searching For A Work Injury Lawyer?

 Incidents resulting in death entitle specified heirs or dependants to ‘fatal claim’ benefits.

-A claim may be denied for any variety of reasons, including but not limited to the incident being unwitnessed, a pre-exiting medical condition, the injured workers’ violation of the law or disobeying a specific employer instruction to avoid the activity resulting in the injury.
-In many cases, the claim is denied without a defense, and the insurance company will make-up the defense as they go, such as by requesting an opinion of a doctor they hire (at substantial cost) to contest the injury or its cause.
-In other situations, the claim might be accepted in part, such as agreeing to pay medical bills, but denying the claimant is “disabled”.
-The description of the injury on the official Bureau forms may also limit the injury accepted to minor sprains and strains.
+A claim may be denied for any variety of reasons, including but not limited to the incident being unwitnessed, a pre-existing medical condition, the injured workers’ violation of the law or disobeying a specific employer instruction to avoid the activity resulting in the injury.
+In many cases, the claim is denied without a defense, and the insurance company will make up the defense as they go, such as by requesting an opinion of a doctor they hire (at substantial cost) to contest the injury or its cause.
+In other situations, the claim might be accepted in part, such as agreeing to pay medical bills, but denying the claimant is “disabled.”
+The description of the injury on the official bureau forms may also limit the injury accepted to minor sprains and strains.

-If a claim is denied, in whole or part; if the description of injury or the calculation of the salary and benefit rate are not correct – it is the injured worker’s responsibility to file the appropriate petition to have the issues addressed by a Workers Compensation Judge.
+If a claim is denied, in whole or part; if the description of the injury or the calculation of the salary and benefit rate is not correct, it is the injured worker’s responsibility to file the appropriate petition to have the issues addressed by a workers’ compensation Judge.
 The injured worker then must present sufficient evidence to prove their allegations are correct.

 The injured worker has many legal obligations after a work injury.
 As one (now retired) Judge often said, after suffering a work injury, pursuing the claim becomes the injured worker’s new job.

-The injured worker (claimant) may file a petition seeking benefits, or trying to change an incorrect description of injury or benefit rate.
+The injured worker (claimant) may file a petition seeking benefits, or try to change an incorrect description of injury or benefit rate.
 The insurance company or employer (defendant) may file a petition challenging the claimant’s right to ongoing benefits.
 The petition will be assigned to a Workers’ Compensation Judge (WCJ).
-These Judges handle ONLY workers compensation matters, and do not have authority or Jurisdiction to hear other types of claims.
+These Judges handle only workers compensation matters, and do not have the authority or jurisdiction to hear other types of claims.
 Each Judge has their own procedures and preferences – within the scheme of the Workers’ Compensation Act.
-Though rare, failure to follow the Judge’s procedures can result in the Dismissal or Granting of a Petition (depending upon which party filed the petition and which party violated the “rules”).
+Though rare, failure to follow the Judge’s procedures can result in the dismissal or granting of a petition (depending upon which party filed the petition and which party violated the “rules”).

 The WCJ will accept each party’s evidence and hear “live” testimony (or testimony by video) from any witness either party wishes to present.
 Experts usually testify by deposition, and a typed transcript is ‘uploaded’ to the Judge through the WCAIS system.
 The Judge has very broad discretion to believe or reject the testimony of any witness, so long as they state their reasons for doing so.